Information Storage in the Stochastic Ising Model: Introduction

 Finally, we highlight two modifications to the zero-temperature dynamics for which storage performance significantly improves.
-Introducing an external magnetic field to the grid dynamics, results in a tie-braking rule for updating sites with a balanced neighborhood.
-This increases the size of the stable set from order of $\sqrt{n}$ to $\Theta(n)$, which implies that $I_n(t)=\Theta(n)$, uniformly in $t$.
+Introducing an external magnetic field to the grid dynamics results in a tie-braking rule when the neighborhood is balanced.
+This increases the size of the stable set from $\Theta(\sqrt{n})$ to $\Theta(n)$, and implies that $I_n(t)=\Theta(n)$, uniformly in $t$.
 The same holds, without an external field, when the grid is replaced with the honeycomb lattice.
-The sites in its interior all have an odd degree (namely, 3), which makes ties impossible.
-Similarly to the grid with an external field, this enables a tiling-based achievability of $\Omega(n)$ bits for infinite time.
-We conclude that for storage purposes, the architecture of the honeycomb lattice is favorable over the grid when no external field is applied.
-If, on the other hand, the grid dynamics are endowed with an (however small) external field, then its infinite-time storage capacity abruptly grows from $\Theta(\sqrt{n})$ to $\Theta(n)$.
+This is since sites in its interior all have an odd degree (namely, 3), which prohibits ties gives rise to a stable set of size $\Theta(n)$ once more.
+We conclude that for zero-temperature storage, the honeycomb lattice is favorable over the grid when no external field is applied.
+If, on the other hand, the grid dynamics are endowed with an (however small) external field, $\lim_{t\to\infty}I_n(t)$ abruptly grows from $\Theta(\sqrt{n})$ to $\Theta(n)$.
+We stress that this instability of the storage capacity w.r.t. the magnetic field or the lattice strongly relies on the temperature being zero.
+At any positive temperature ($\beta<\infty$), we expect that $I_n^{(\beta)}(t)$ is of the same order is all three cases.